dileeshaweliwaththa/AutoADB-ScrCpy/README.md

 Step 1

-First Download Rust for your Windows
+First Get the Rust Language for your Windows

 https://www.rust-lang.org/tools/install

-Download According to your Computer Architecture 32 or 64bit And Install It
+Download and Install Rust, According to your Computer Architecture 32 or 64bit.

-or else If you're willing to install this on the WSL you can Use this Code
+or else If you're willing to install this on the Winsows Subsystem for Linux (WSL)  you can Use this Code

 	curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 </p>
 </details>